Savour the very best of New Zealand's world-leading food and wine on this country-spanning fly-drive

 - 17 days car hire with GPS and inter-islander ferry

-- 21 nights accommodation in a mix of 5* (deluxe) and 4* (superior) hotels on B&B and half-board basis (as per itinerary)
+- 21 nights accommodation in a mix of 5* (deluxe) and 4* (superior) hotels on a mix of Room only, B&B and half-board basis (as per itinerary)

 - Big Foodie Tours Auckland - from £115 per person